-I see those ads, but I never click on them.
+I see Facebooks’s ads, but I never click on them.
 Many people I know use adblockers to ensure they never even see them.
-I assume some people do click on them, and that some of those people actually buy something (although my understanding is that there is no way of detecting whether someone sent to an advertiser from Facebook did make an actual purchase).
+I assume some people do click on them, and that some of those people actually buy something (although my understanding is that there is no way an advertiser can detecting whether someone sent from Facebook did make an actual purchase).
 I know the argument: individual suckers are few and far between, but when you have 2.7bn users (1.7bn of whom use it every day), the numbers soon add up.
 Maybe.

-Obviously, that doesn’t apply.
+Obviously, that isn’t how it works.
 Facebook slots you into a profile and then serves up ads that just meet the perceived needs of that profile.
 (How that profiling works is algorithmic, and it’s none of your business, especially if you are an advertiser.)
 To make that profile, it needs to collect as much information as it can about you, or about people just like you.
-The data is anonymised: Facebook doesn’t actually know your address, although it could find out if it wanted to.
+The data is anonymised: Facebook doesn’t necessarily know your address, although it could find out if it wanted to.

-But if the idea is to gather all this information on people like me, so it can serve up ads for people in their 60s living in Cheltenham, Gloucestershire, who have an interest in ukuleles, isn’t that terribly wasteful?
-How much server space and processor time does it take to gather up all this data, process it, select the relevant bits, then match ads to it so that I, John Morrish, get an ad from a local ukulele shop?
-An ad that costs the ukulele shop pennies?
+But isn’t it terribly wasteful to gather all this information on people like me, so it can serve up ads for people in their 60s living in Cheltenham, Gloucestershire, who have an interest in ukuleles?
+How much server space and processor time (generating vast amounts of CO2, incidentally) does it take to gather up all this data, process it, select the relevant bits, then match ads to it so that I, John Morrish, supposedly get an ad from a local ukulele shop?

 This feedback loop might seem far-fetched, but you only have to look at how Facebook uses it to entrench its own position as a so-far unassailable monopoly.
 It tweaks the appearance of its pages or introduces some ‘innovation’; it tests that on its billions of users; it tweaks it again and tests it again; and so on, in fractions of seconds.
-This is why there can never be another Facebook or, for that matter, another Messenger or WhatsApp (or any Google product).
-It is quite simply impossible for any rival operation to take a slice of the pie.
+This is why it is unlikely there will ever be another Facebook or, for that matter, another Messenger or WhatsApp (or any Google product).
+It is effectively impossible for any rival operation to take a slice of the pie.
 These products are exactly what people want: and the people who make them know that, because they don’t have to rely on guesswork.
 So they can make them more like people want.

 What is to be done?